theripper93/automated-evocations/README.md

 ## Jack Kerouac's

-The included assets are from Jack Kerouac's amazing https://github.com/jackkerouac/animated-spell-effects-cartoon module.
+The included assets are from Jack Kerouac's amazing https://github.com/jackkerouac/animated-spell-effects-cartoon module. (used with permission)

 ## Sequencer